 Shueisha has announced that the manga has sold more than 30 million copies by 2018, making it one of the top-selling, most beloved shōjo manga in history.

 Please see below for more historical information about the series, and the individual pages for the heroines (Ranze, Narumi, and Aira) for details about plot and characters.
-The rest of the site deals with the various biproducts to the series, such as the anime, a fanbook, various spin-offs, and so on, and also contains a large collection of color pages and furoku among other things.
+The rest of the site deals with the various biproducts to the series, such as the anime, a fanbook, an anniversary exhibition, various spin-offs and sequels, and much more, and also contains a large collection of color pages and furoku art among other things.

 The history of Tokimeki Tonight spans several decades, and side stories and sequels continue to be published to this day.

 |06.1982||Tokimeki Tonight begins serialization in Ribon (July issue), with what would later become known as the Ranze arc|

 |10.1982||Tokimeki Tonight anime begins airing on Nippon Television|

 |04.1987||Ranze arc concludes (May issue)|

 |08.1987||A side story featuring Ranze is published in Ribon (September issue)|